dbrownidau/constitution/new_constitution.md

-# Constitution of the Computer and Security Student Association (CASSA)
+# Constitution of the Computing and Security Student Association (CASSA)

 ## 1. Name of the Association
 The official name of the association shall be:

 1.1.
-'Computer And Security Student Association'
+'Computing and Security Student Association'

 1.2.
 'CASSA' as an abreviation